San Juan Basin Royalty Trust (SJT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1998 Southland Royalty Company Merged Southland Royalty Company merged into Burlington Resources Inc. Burlington Resources became the successor sponsor of the Trust.
+1998 Southland Royalty Company Merged Southland merged into Burlington Resources Inc., making Burlington the new successor sponsor of the Trust.

-2006 ConocoPhillips Acquisition ConocoPhillips acquired Burlington Resources, assuming the role of the Trust's sponsor.
+2006 ConocoPhillips Acquisition ConocoPhillips acquired Burlington Resources, taking over the role as the Trust's sponsor.

-2012 Hilcorp Energy Acquisition Hilcorp Energy acquired the San Juan Basin properties from ConocoPhillips, becoming the operator responsible for the underlying assets.
+2012 Hilcorp Energy Becomes Operator Hilcorp Energy acquired the San Juan Basin properties from ConocoPhillips, becoming the operator responsible for the underlying assets and capital spending.

 San Juan Basin Royalty Trust (SJT) Ownership Structure